 The Internet world has got changed a lot over the last decade.
 It has changed the way the content is distributed and accessed.
 The competition has become fierce, making website owners go all out to grab the attention of their customers.
-These days, to establish a strong digital presence, a website has to load blazingly fast, it should be aesthetically pleasing, and at the same time work flawlessly behind the scenes while leveraging the benefits of search engines.
-WordPress is a great platform that offers its users creative flexibility and advanced methods to get their website seen by their audience.
+These days, to establish a strong digital presence, a website has to load blazingly fast.
+It should be aesthetically pleasing, and at the same time work flawlessly behind the scenes while leveraging the benefits of search engines.
+WordPress is a great platform that offers its users creative flexibility and advanced methods.
+Also to get their website seen by their audience.
 This CMS platform gives its users an opportunity to organize the content in the manner so that search engines can rank it better, thus increasing conversions and fan following.

 WordPress comes complete with a “Feeds” functionality in its core.
 Stands for “Really Simple Syndication” or “Rich Site Summary”, RSS feeds are popularly known as Feeds or News Feeds.
 RSS feeds in WordPress allow your users to keep a track of the updates of their favorite news, blogging or any other kind of website.
 Traditionally, when someone wanted to keep a track of their website, they used to bookmark the URL and had to manually visit the site to see if any latest update has been introduced.
-However, with the introduction of RSS feeds it has become easier for the site owners to let their audience know every time an update is being introduced.
+However, with RSS it has become easier for the site owners to let their audience know every time an update is being introduced.
 This way users will be well informed about their websites without having any need to manually visit the site.

 Using RSS means you are providing better ways for your customers to subscribe to your website or its content.
 This will keep them updated all the time whenever any new content is being published directly in their web browsers.
 Subscribers don’t need to bookmark your website or remember its URL as you are providing the content to a central location where they can access it easily.